-I’ve relaunched my blog with a focus on accessibility and inclusive design.
+I’ve relaunched my blog with a focus on accessible and inclusive design.

 This is the intro post in a series about my experience of designing accessible web components, then scaling their impact through a design system.